Optimal model selection for density estimation of stationary data under various mixing conditions: Results for -mixing sequences Results for beta-mixing sequences

-Block-resampling penalties are data driven procedures for the estimation of the marginal density of mixing data.
-They satisfy optimal oracle inequalities without remainder term.
-The theorems hold for possibly infinite dimensional models.
-Finally the oracle inequalities are sharp and there is no remainder term.
-This improves Theorems 3.1 and 4.1 in \cite{Le08} and Theorem 3.1 in \cite{CM02}. \\ \cite{La08} gave a model selection procedure to estimate the stationary density and the transition probability of a Markov Chain.
-She worked with a stationary chain, irreducible, aperiodic and positively recurrent, which is therefore $\beta$-mixing.
-Her density estimator is selected by a penalty equal to $Kd_m/n$ with a constant $K$ that "depends on the law of the chain" (see Remark 4 after Theorem 3 in \cite{La08}) and that she proposed to estimate in the simulations by the slope algorithm.
-We prove the slope heuristic, justifying that the slope algorithm can be used to optimize the leading constant.
-It would be interesting to see if resampling penalties may be used in her context to estimate the transition probabilities. \\ \cite{GW09} worked with other weak mixing coefficients (namely $\lambda$ and $\tilde{\phi}$, see \cite{DDLLLP} for a definition) and studied a wavelet thresholded estimator.
-The main advantage is that the thresholded estimator is adaptive over a larger class of Besov spaces than the oracle over the collection {\bf [W]} (for details about this important issue see \cite{BBM99}).
-The main drawback is that their threshold is built with the mixing coefficients. \\ Block-resampling penalties can be extended to the statistical learning framework of \cite{MN06}, where the slope algorithm has already been defined (\cite{AM08}).
-We believe that these procedures perform well in this context but the problem remains open.\\ The main drawback of our approach is that we use only $n/2$ data.
-Moreover, the deterministic choice of the number $p$ of blocks is not optimized.
-For example, when the data are geometrically $\beta$-mixing, which means that, for some constants $\theta>0$, $C>0$, $\beta_k\leq Ce^{-\theta k}$, choosing $p$ of order $n(\ln n)^{-2}$ would improve the rates of convergence of the leading constant.
-An interesting direction of research would be to provide data-driven choices of $p$ and $q$ to improve these rates, and a data-driven choice of blocks to use more data.\\ In practice, the computation time is also a very important issue.
+In practice, the computation time is also a very important issue.
 Actually, the conditional expectation is a bit long to evaluate and some efforts have to be done in this direction.
-Things can be improved if we obtain a deterministic shape of the ideal penalty, as in the independent case, since the slope heuristic is faster to compute with a deterministic $\Delta_m$.
-We obtain upper and lower bounds on $\penid$, but our inequalities are not sharp enough to justify completely the slope heuristic.
-We can also think of the $V$-fold cross validation penalties defined in \cite{ArVF}.
+Things can be improved if we obtain a~deterministic shape of the ideal penalty, as in the independent case, since the slope heuristic is faster to compute with a deterministic $\Delta_m$.
+We obtain upper and lower bounds on $\operatorname{pen}_{\mathrm{id}}$, but our inequalities are not sharp enough to justify completely the slope heuristic.
+We can also think of the $V$-fold cross validation penalties defined in \citet{ArVF}.
 These penalties are also faster to compute than the resampling penalties.
-They can be viewed as resampling penalties defined with non-exchangeable weights.
+They can be viewed as resampling penalties defined with nonexchangeable weights.
 These issues are far beyond the objectives of the present paper and will be addressed in forthcoming works.

-{\bf Acknowledgements:} The author is very grateful to B\'eatrice Laurent and Cl\'ementine Prieur, for their precious advices.
-He would like also to thank the reviewers and associate editors for their careful reading of the manuscript and helpful comments which led to an improved presentation of the paper.